No, not the little red "x" that means a picture link is broken. Nothing to do with the Permanent Red Link Club, either.

 - The Atoner: Hester successfully atones (settling on the outskirts of the village, patiently wearing her letter, and nevertheless managing to earn a living and forgive herself for her sin).
 Her onetime lover Rev. Dimmesdale tries to atone privately, with tragic results.

 - Author Vocabulary Calendar: "Ignominy," "ignominious".
+TO be fair, this was written in the 19th century.

 - Babies Ever After: When Pearl grows up, she has a child of her own.